MartinMohammed/Node-OnlineShop/readme.md

 Topics: Authentication, authorization, validation mongo database connection, template engine (ejs), cookies, sessions, multi-file upload, generate pdf on the fly.

+## IMPORTANT NOTE:
+Checkout process with **Stripe** is disabled!
+The neccessary API key is deactivated otherwise it would work like a usual checkout proccess in a common online shop.

 ## Previews

 ### Products: